AdilZouitine/boring-guy/content/posts/blog/masking-rl.md

 **Example**:

-Let us suppose a grid world where the agent is a panda :panda:.
+Let's suppose a grid world where the agent is a panda :panda:.
 His objective is to eat the watermelon :watermelon: and avoid the dragon :dragon: as well as the scorpion :scorpion:.

 {{< figure library="true" src="/img/masking-rl/grid_rl_no_tree.png" lightbox="true" >}}
 *Figure 2 : Grid world with 4 objects: panda :panda:, watermelon :watermelon:, scorpion :scorpion: and dragon :dragon:*